 Normally a child’s first tooth erupts between ages of 6 to 12 months.
 The child’s gums are sore, tender and sometimes the child will be irritable until the age of 3.
 Rubbing their sore gums gently with a clean finger, the back of a cold spoon, or a cold, wet cloth helps soothe the child’s gums.
-Teething rings work well, but avoid teething biscuits because they contain sugar that is not good for baby teeth.
+Dentistry for Children suggests that Teething rings work well, but avoid teething biscuits because they contain sugar that is not good for baby teeth.

 While your baby is teething, it is important to monitor the teeth for signs of a condition known as baby bottle decay.
 Examine the teeth, especially on the inside or the tongue side, every two weeks or so for dull spots which are whiter than the tooth surface, or dull lines.
 A bottle that contains anything other than water, and which is left in an infant’s mouth while sleeping, can cause decay.
 This happens because sugar in the liquid mixes with bacteria in the mouth, in dental plaque, forming acids that attack the tooth enamel.
 Whenever a child drinks liquids containing sugar, acids will attack the teeth for about 20 minutes.
 When the child is awake, saliva carries away the liquid.
 But during sleep, the saliva flow significantly decreases and liquids pool around the child’s teeth for long periods, covering the teeth in acids.